Novels of Sally Rooney

 Here we are introduced to Alice, Eileen, Felix and Simon.
 In this book Rooney deeply explores the literature and publishing scene through two intellectual friends Alice and Eileen.
 Famous novelist Alice dates a warehouse worker Felix through Tinder and forms an unlikely romance.
 Eileen, who works in a literary magazine, mingles with her childhood friend, a handsome politician and a Catholic Simon.

-Rooney writes an epistolary novel.
-She unpacks the lives of long-time friends Alice and Eileen through e-mails they write to each other, up until the end when they meet and resolve things they are afraid to say to each other, such as why they couldn’t just meet in person for so long.
-These emails work as diary entries and essays, writing about what random discourse they are momentarily fixated on, such as the Bronze Age Collapse, the story behind a Manet painting or the imminent collapse of capitalism – perhaps late-night Wikipedia searches of Rooney’s own.
-It’s surely exciting and engaging to see a glimpse of Rooney’s head-space.
+Rooney unpacks the lives of long-time friends Alice and Eileen through e-mails they write to each other, up until the end when they meet and resolve things they have bottled up, such as why they couldn’t just meet in person for so long.
+These emails work as diary entries and essays, often beginning with what random discourse they are momentarily fixated on, such as the Bronze Age Collapse or the story behind a Manet painting – perhaps late-night Wikipedia searches of Rooney’s own.

-Yet the most immersive aspect of these entries is the shared tone and connection between Alice and Eileen.
+Though the most immersive aspect of these entries is not the extensive list of facts, it’s the shared tone and connection between Alice and Eileen.
 Rooney perfectly builds up a complex female friendship through a series of replies.
-The two expose their deepest, most sincere feelings they never mention to any other characters, such as their deep fear of failure, imposter syndrome in their career and trying to find reason in their irrational feelings towards the people they love.
+Having not seen each other for so long, the two slowly warm up to each other and ease through the virtual conversation from these trivial findings.
+And then comes their deepest, most sincere feelings they fail to mention to any other characters.
+We are exposed to Eileen’s deep fear of failure, Alice’s imposter syndrome, and both of them trying to find reason in their irrational feelings towards the people they love.
 Right after the touching and thought-provoking entries they end the emails with a totally cheerful invite to get coffee in Dublin.

-Rachel Wells from Forbes writes ‘Impostor syndrome is a psychological pattern in which individuals consider themselves a fraud and feel unworthy to occupy a space or fill a role, regardless of the fact that their education skills and experience prove the opposite.’
+As a romance writer, Alice grapples with the idea that her work is a slepiece of entertainment and that she doesn’t deserve the accolade, and so revealing her profession to others is a dreadful task.
+To define impostor syndrome, Rachel Wells from Forbes writes ‘It is a psychological pattern in which individuals consider themselves a fraud and feel unworthy to occupy a space or fill a role, regardless of the fact that their education skills and experience prove the opposite.’

 Cheri Beranek of Entrepreneur states: ‘Often, imposter syndrome is an internal experience of intellectual or professional inadequacy.
 For women, the biases and stereotypes in the workplace can foster and exacerbate those feelings of not belonging.’

-‘After all, when people are dying on their deathbeds, don’t they always start talking about their spouses and children?
-Isn’t death just the apocalypse in the first person?’ writes Eileen.
+Meanwhile Eileen, contrasting Alice’s cynicism, hopelessly yearns for connection and writes ‘After all, when people are dying on their deathbeds, don’t they always start talking about their spouses and children?
+Isn’t death just the apocalypse in the first person?’.
 This is Rooney’s most optimistically nihilistic novel.
-Why are we so obsessed with fiction, art, worship and finding meaning if nothing is worth it at the end?
-Her characters’ lives go on even though they can’t find a concrete answer to the questions they are grappling with without being cheesy.
+Why are we so obsessed with fiction, art, worship and finding meaning if none of that is worth it at the end?
+Rooney’s world keeps turning even though her characters can’t find a concrete answer to the kind of questions we are also grappling with without being cheesy.

-After finishing the novel, Alice and Felix’ arcs, individually and as a couple, feel incomplete and rushed.
-Did Rooney just decide to cut to the chase with ‘We all have our flaws and forgiveness is key.’
+This doesn’t mean small details can be ignored.
+In the end Alice and Felix’ arcs, individually and as a couple, feel incomplete and rushed.
+It’s hard to comprehend the flash-forward we are left with when it’s just out of place, which is a simple ‘We all have our flaws and forgiveness is key.’

 #1 – Normal People